grow/grow/content/docs/podspec.md

 #### import_as

 A mapping of external to internal locales, used when translations are imported.
-When translations are imported using `grow translations import_translations`, Grow converts external locales to internal locales.
+When translations are imported using `grow translations import`, Grow converts external locales to internal locales.
 This mapping can be useful if you are working with a translation provider that uses non-standard locales.

 ```yaml
 import_as: